-On October 29, 2015 the Company's approved an agreement with Revava Management company Ltd. through which Mr. Moti Gutman provides services to the company as a CEO, in which among other things, the Company granted Mr. Gutman 225,000 restricted share units (RSU) exercisable into 225,000 ordinary shares of the company without an exercise price.
+On October 29, 2015, the Company's approved an agreement with Revava Management company Ltd. through which Mr. Moti Gutman provides services to the company as a CEO, in which among other things, the Company granted Mr. Gutman 225,000 restricted share units (RSU) exercisable into 225,000 ordinary shares of the company without an exercise price.
 The RSU will vest in three equal portions of 75,000 RSU units, each portion at December 31 of each agreement year, but not before the issuance of the Company's financial statements for the past year, and subject to certain conditions.
 In 2016, 75,000 restricted share units (RSU) were vested and exercised.
-As of the balance sheet date, Mr. Gutman holds 75,000 restricted share units (RSU).
+As of the balance sheet date, Mr. Gutman does not hold restricted share units (RSU) from this grant.
 On January 16, 2018, Mr. Gutman was allotted 256,980 additional restricted share units (RSU).
 For further details, see Note 18 above.
-The RSU will be converted into shares in five equal portions commencing from December 31, 2018 and every subsequent year until December 31, 2022, but in any case not prior to the date of publication of the Company's periodic financial statements for the past year.
-As per Balance sheet date, Mr Gutman holds 154,134 RSU.
+The RSU will be converted into shares in five equal portions commencing from December 31, 2018, and every subsequent year until December 31, 2022, but in any case not prior to the date of publication of the Company's periodic financial statements for the past year.
+As per the Balance sheet date, Mr. Gutman holds 102,705 RSU.